Tactical Emergency Medical Services

 In California, two distinct categories exist for the medical support of law enforcement operations: Tactical Medicine and Tactical Casualty Care.
 Tactical Casualty Care is further subdivided into Tactical First Aid and Tactical Lifesaver.

 - Tactical Medical and Casualty Care Training Framework [pdf]

 - Tactical Medical and Casualty Care Personnel Levels [pdf]

-State Tactical Advisory Committee
+California State Tactical EMS Advisory Committee

 Since May 2010, Tactical Medicine guidelines provide baseline development and implementation standards for Tactical Medicine programs developed as required by the Peace Officers Training and Standards (POST) and described in the SWAT Guidelines approved in 2005.

 The California Emergency Medical Services Authority (EMSA) is responsible for setting the statewide medical standards utilized by POST.
 As such, guidelines are intended to serve as a template for the development of operational programs that are developed by any public safety agency in California, and to serve as the minimum standard for initial tactical medicine training.